szweibel/javascripting-graduate-student-old/workshop/Javascript.md

   }
 ```

 We have several new things here, so let's break them down.
 First, we create a border around the joke text.
 We use the `border` property to set the border width (`5px` = 5 pixels) and style. `solid` indicates a solid fill border, and we set the color to a dark blue.
 We also use the `display` property to set the display type of our `joke` id to `flex`.
 This is defining our flexbox layout.
 We use the `flex-direction` property to set the direction of the layout to `column`.
-This means that the elements will be laid out in a column, rather than a row.
-This way our second joke will appear below the first on the page.
-In other words, each `<p>` element within the joke `<section>` will appear evenly spaced below the first.
+Flexboxes can utilize horizontal rows (this is defining their "direction") as well as a columnar structure.
+Choosing columns allows us to place jokes one below the other on our page and make it easier to read.
+In other words, each `<p>` element within the joke `<section>` will appear evenly spaced below the first as a long column of jokes.

  We then use the `justify-content` and `align-items` properties to set the alignment of the elements to `center`.
 This means that the elements (the jokes) will be aligned in the center of the flex container.
-We use the `width` property to set the width of the container to 50% of the width of the screen, and we use the `margin` property to set the margin to `0 auto`.
-This means that the container will be centered on the screen (the margins will be even on each side).
+We use the `width` property to set the width of the overall flex container to 50% of the width of the screen, and we use the `margin` property to set the margin to `0 auto`.
+This means that the container will be centered on the screen (the margins will be even on each side and it will warp to 50% of the screen width).
 Finally, we use the `color` property to set the text color to a light peach color.

  If you save and reload the page, you should now see something like the following: